Lithuania Facility Management Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Lithuania Facility Management Market Analysis by Mordor Intelligence

-The Lithuania facility management market size stands at USD 326.8 million in 2025 and is forecast to reach USD 511.79 million by 2030, which represents a 9.39% CAGR during the period.
+Lithuania facility management market size in 2026 is estimated at USD 357.14 million, growing from 2025 value of USD 326.8 million with 2031 projections showing USD 556.46 million, growing at 9.28% CAGR over 2026-2031.
 Investments from the EU Recovery and Resilience Plan, continued GDP growth of 2.7% in 2025, and an expanding commercial real estate pipeline keep demand for facility services elevated.
 [1]OECD, “OECD Economic Outlook 2025: Lithuania,” oecd.orgGovernment reforms accelerate outsourcing, while energy-efficient building retrofits and integrated service contracts support recurring revenues.
 Digital tools such as IoT sensors, predictive maintenance, and AI-driven building controls sharpen competitive advantages for providers that adopt them early.
 Wage inflation linked to a shrinking labour pool and a fragmented supplier base remain the key cost headwinds shaping short-term pricing.

 Key Report Takeaways